adambard/learnxinyminutes-docs/ansible.html.markdown

 * [Additional Reading.](http://docs.ansible.com/ansible/latest/intro_inventory.html)

 #### Task
-Execution of a single module is called a `task`
+Execution of a single Ansible **module** is called a **task**

-The simplest module is called `ping` as you could see above

-Another example of the module that allow you to execute command remotly on multiple resources is called shell.
+  The simplest module is called `ping` as you could see above Another example of the module that allow you to execute command remotly on multiple resources is called shell.
 It is the same as you would execute command remotely over ssh.

 Example of a Task run in CLI:
 ###### Run a ansible module